Effie Gray (film): Plot

 In a pre-credit sequence Euphemia "Effie" Gray is seen walking through a garden speaking to her younger sister, Sophie, about a fairy story in which a girl married a man with wicked parents.

-The marriage of Euphemia "Effie" to the prosperous art critic and philosopher John Ruskin in Perth is seen.
-The couple travel to London to stay with his parents.
-Effie soon begins to feel isolated, especially as she is repeatedly belittled by John's hardhearted mother.
+Effie marries the prosperous art critic and philosopher John Ruskin in Perth, Scotland.
+They travel to London to stay with his parents.
+Effie soon begins to feel isolated, especially as she is repeatedly belittled by Ruskin's hardhearted mother.
 Her distress is compounded by the fact that her husband shows no interest in consummating the marriage and refuses to discuss the subject.

-At the Royal Academy of Arts, John and Effie attend a dinner at which there is heated debate about the new Pre-Raphaelite movement in art, which John supports.
-John convinces Sir Charles Eastlake, the president of the academy, to allow the young artists to exhibit their pictures.
+At the Royal Academy of Arts, Ruskin and Effie attend a dinner at which there is heated debate about the new Pre-Raphaelite movement in art, which Ruskin supports.
+He convinces Sir Charles Eastlake, the president of the academy, to allow the young artists to exhibit their pictures.

-Effie attracts the attention of Sir Charles' wife, Elizabeth.
+Effie attracts the attention of Sir Charles's wife, Elizabeth.
 When the Eastlakes visit the Ruskins, Elizabeth sees how distressed Effie is in the repressive atmosphere of the Ruskin family.
-Feeling pressured due to the encounter with the Eastlakes, John calls in a doctor to examine Effie.
+Feeling pressured due to the encounter with the Eastlakes, Ruskin calls in a doctor to examine Effie.

-Effie hopes that matters will improve when they travel to Venice, where John will be researching his new book The Stones of Venice but when they get there, John busies himself studying the many historic monuments of the city, leaving Effie in the company of Raffaele, a young Italian.
-Effie enjoys the city life, but is distressed when he tries to force himself on her.
+Effie hopes that matters will improve when they travel to Venice, where Ruskin will be researching his new book The Stones of Venice but when they get there, he busies himself studying the many historic monuments of the city, leaving Effie in the company of Raffaele, a young Italian.
+Effie enjoys the city life, but is distressed when Raffaele tries to force himself on her.
 Her husband is oblivious to the situation.